blairwang-online/laptop-homelab-starterkit/docs/mac.md

 		- As per the UTM website: _"The Mac App Store version is identical to the free version and there are no features left out of the free version.
 The only advantage of the Mac App Store version is that you can get automatic updates.
 Purchasing the App Store version directly funds the development of UTM and shows your support ."_

 2. Download Debian
-	- Go to https://cdimage.debian.org/debian-cd/current/arm64/iso-dvd/ and download the file whose filename ends with `-arm64-DVD-1.iso`.
+	- Go to https://cdimage.debian.org/cdimage/archive/12.8.0/arm64/iso-dvd/ and download the file whose filename `debian-12.8.0-arm64-DVD-1.iso`.
 It should be about 3.7G in size.
-	- You will receive a file named something like `debian-12.9.0-arm64-DVD-1.iso`, the important thing is that the file has the `arm64` in the filename.

 3. Open UTM and click **Create a New Virtual Machine**.
 Then, when prompted, click **Virtualize**, then click **Linux**.